 This is a common case when the expert has only a core.
 For example, suppose a boulder is greater than the core size.
-In that case, it could be interpreted as a layer if an expert wouldn'twould not see special elements that will point out this difference (e.g., a sharp boundary or an unexpected lithology change that doesn'tdoes not fit the region's environmental conditions).
-The same problem could be met in the field when the observed object is big and doesn'tdoes not fit the expert's environmental process understanding.
+In that case, it could be interpreted as a layer if an expert would not see special elements that will point out this difference (e.g., a sharp boundary or an unexpected lithology change that does not fit the region's environmental conditions).
+The same problem could be met in the field when the observed object is big and does not fit the expert's environmental process understanding.

-The researcher may not know some special topics to understand the material.
+2) The researcher may not know some special topics to understand the material.

-This is a common case for researchers who have with little experience in studying the material or the insufficient information about the studied object is insufficient.
+This is a common case for researchers with little experience in studying the material or insufficient information about the studied object.
 In that case, some features may be guessed.
-A nice illustration of such a case may be trace fossils counted as some animals or plants for a long time.
+A nice illustration of such a case may be trace fossils.

 First, many scientists thought that trace fossils are imprintings of the plants as they are quite similar to algae and were called fucoids.
 Only after some time most of them turn out to be trace fossils.